pwestman/pwestman.github.io/README.md

 ### 2.3.1 Database

+Smart Hive uses Google’s Firebase Database, which pairs easily with the Android application that was developed for users to view hive information.
+Firebase has enhanced statistics, authentication, as well as being a commonly used database for Android IDE.
+We have fairly straightforward structure, which will contain the user’s unique ID that will be automatically created when the user is authenticated with the Google account.
+Under the user’s ID will be entries for different hives, depending how many were activated.
+Under each hive, there will be information about the location, creation date, name, humidity, population, temperature, weight and date of last update.
+Further, the results will be fetched and displayed in the Android app.

 ### 2.3.2 Web Interface

+One of the functions of Google’s Firebase service is providing statistics of app usage by end-users.
+All of the data in the database is presented in spanning list topology and it is relatively easy to track needed information.

 ### 2.3.3 Mobile Application

+The Android application was developed in order to give users easy access to the up-to-date data on the hives.
+As stated previously, we are using Google’s Firebase services, which includes database visualization as well as Google authentication that is used on the mobile application’s Welcome screen.
+This allows users to login to their account and see their specific hive information and status.
+After the user has logged in, the main screen will display all of the hives in the list.
+From there user can click on any of the hives and see information about them.
+This information is fetched from the Firebase database.
+Also, the user can discover the hive on the map, which can be updated from the app in case the hive was moved.
+The information will be displayed in different colors, indicating if there are any possible problems.

 ### 2.3.4 Hardware

+The main processing unit that is used to collect the data and then upload it to database is the Raspberry Pi 3 microcomputer.
+The product uses 3 different sensors to track temperature, humidity, population, and weight.
+The DHT11 is used in different locations in the hive so the readings of temperature and humidity are more precise.
+Another function is locating the bee cluster, which is dependent on temperature readings in different spots in the hive.
+The Infrared Optical Interrupter module detects bees as they break the infrared beam between the two barriers on the sensor.
+With a sensor on either side of the entrance,it can track whether a bee is entering or exiting the hive and increment or decrement a counter accordingly.
+A wheatstone bridge is used from a modified bathroom scale and placed underneath the hive to measure they weight changes of the hive.
+The weight sensor will help monitor the honey production to ensure there is adequate supply to last the winter.

 ### 2.3.5 Performance

+All of the changes that are made are displayed in real time in the app as long as the user has an internet connection.
+The data retrieved by the hardware becomes more useful over time.
+This is because patterns associated with population and temperature become clearer with longer periods of time.
+But overall, if the system is running for a few days, the population readings that are uploaded to database should be more precise than when it was just launched.

 ### 2.3.6 Functional Requirements

+The functional requirement for Smart Hive include being able to update the data in the database in real time and be presented on the mobile application.
+Therefore, there should be constant connection to the internet on the Raspberry Pi.
+Smart Hive can use the Ethernet connection or Wi-Fi, which are both built into the Raspberry Pi 3.
+There should also be a constant power supply to the Raspberry Pi so the system can constantly retrieve and update the readings.

 2.4 Additional Requirements
 ---------------------------